idelchi/envsync/README.md

 > [!NOTE]
 > This will export variables into your current shell, potentially overwriting existing ones.
-> Repeated use will also mix the variables from different profiles.
+> Repeated use will also mix the variables from different profiles, as it won't unset them.

 ## Demo